BASEBALL CARDS PRICE GUIDE 1966

 Condition, as with Topps, is extremely important for Fleer cards.
 Even slight rounding of corners or edgewear can drastically cut a card’s value.
 The scarcity of high grade examples also contributes to strong prices.

-Read also: WHAT IS A COMPLETE SET OF 1989 BOWMAN BASEBALL CARDS WORTH
+Read also: 1989 SCORE BASEBALL CARDS

 Other Notable 1966 Sets